HectorRicardo/simple-music-app/README.md

 ![Allowed graph](docs_images/content_hierarchy_variation1.svg)

-Here we consider *Bad Guy (Billie Eilish)* to be so different that the song itself *is* another genre.
+Here, we consider *Bad Guy (Billie Eilish)* to be so different that the song itself *is* another genre.

 Heck, a node can even be both a submenu and a playable item: